gschmutz/bigdata-spark-workshop/05-spark-application/README.md

 Save it by hitting `Ctrl-O` and exit by hitting `Ctrl-X`.

+> **What you should see:** Nano shows `[ Wrote N lines ]` at the bottom confirming the file was saved, then returns to the terminal prompt after `Ctrl-X`.

+> **What just happened?** Unlike a Zeppelin or Jupyter notebook, this is a standalone Python script that creates its own `SparkSession` at startup and calls `spark.stop()` when done.
+The `argparse` block at the bottom lets it accept command-line arguments from `spark-submit`, making it reusable across different bucket/path configurations without editing the code.

 The application accepts 3 parameters to specify the S3 bucket name, the raw folder and the refined folder.

 ## Execute the application on the Spark Cluster using the `spark-submit` command